Early Childhood and Psychology BA (Hons)

 The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Philosophy and Psychology.
 The teaching team are all actively involved in research and have published in their specialist fields.
 They are all members of the thriving Liverpool Hope Childhood Research Forum and contribute to a range of research conferences both nationally and internationally.
 This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.

 For Single Honours students there is a compulsory placement as part of your degree.
 The placement will enable you to enhance your understanding of key themes and provides you with an insight into the professional context.
 For Combined Honours students the placement is optional.
-The Single Honours programme also offers the option to obtain certification as a graduate practitioner through assessment against the Early Childhood Graduate Practitioner Competencies.For more details and information about this course visit:
+The Single Honours programme also offers the option to obtain separate professional certification as a graduate practitioner through assessment against the Early Childhood Graduate Practitioner Competencies.For more details and information about this course visit:

 We provide a number of programmes of study in Psychology.
-As well as three Single Honours programmes - BSc Psychology, BA Psychology & Education, and BSc Sports Psychology - we offer a number of Combined Honours programmes.
+As well as two Single Honours programmes - BSc Psychology, BSc Sports Psychology - we offer a suite of Combined Honours programmes.
 Combined Honours programmes allow students to combine a core curriculum on Psychology with the core curriculum of many other subject taught at Liverpool Hope (e.g. Psychology and Criminology, Psychology and Education: see the list below for the full range of Psychology Combined honours courses).
 Giving students a choice of studying Psychology alone or Psychology in alongside any of close to thirty other disciplines.
-It is important to us.
-Choice of programmes allows students to study a course that reflects their prior interests, lived experience, or future goals.
+It is important to us that students can choose to study Psychology in a way that matches their interests.

 Ethical practice and working within a shared set of values is also important to us; our University is deeply committed to serving the common good.
 We see Psychology as a discipline with the capacity, and responsibility, to make a positive contribution to how people live in everyday life.
 Through our teaching of Psychology, we strive to enable our students to grow into constructive citizens who are curious about people, and motivated to make a positive difference to the lives of others.
 Beyond classroom learning, there are opportunities to enrich your chosen programme of study in a way that will help you in developing your psychological thinking.
-They include going on a placement, working as a research assistant in a laboratory, travelling to another country as part of Global Hope, or under the Erasmus study abroad scheme.
+They include going on a placement year, working as a research assistant in a laboratory, travelling to another country as part of Global Hope, or studying abroad.

-Our enthusiasm for the discipline is reflected in our University’s TEF Gold Award, and our consistently high ratings in other reliable measures of the quality of a University; e.g. National Students’ Survey.
+Our enthusiasm for the discipline is reflected in our consistently high ratings of teaching quality.
 If our departmental narrative matches with what you aspire to be, then come and study with us at Liverpool Hope University.For more details and information about this course visit: